h8d13/Vase/.github/docs/docs_main.md

 ### System-wide install

 You can install Vase into `/opt` by running `makepkg -Ccfi` in project root.
-And to remove `sudo pacman -Rns vase-git`
+And to remove `sudo pacman -Rns vase-git` This means all files will live within `/opt/vase` instead of where you cloned it and you will not need to write `sudo`.

-This means all files will live within `/opt/vase` instead of where you cloned it and you will not need to write `sudo`.
+> You can also then `man vase` to see manpage for Vase.

 ---